Berkanktk/Sharemefy/README.md

 # Sharemefy
 A simple social link sharing platform built with Svelte and Firebase.

+> This is a test project to learn Svelte and Firebase

 ## Features
 ### Firebase Related